-Review the subcommittee reports of findings.
+of priority areas for reform.
+In doing so, the Executive Committee will: 3 ☐ Review the subcommittee reports of findings.
 Review the Executive Committee's products developed during the Study and Analysis phase.
 These may include lists of goals and desired outcomes and any formalized agreements.

-Review case study examples in the Guidebook.
+GUIDEBOOK Guidebook (pp. 70-77) Examples of action strategies ☐ Review case study examples in the Guidebook . Ü

-$\ensuremath{\textcircled{\circ}}$ Develop a Strategy for Stakeholder Feedback
+Develop a Strategy for Stakeholder Feedback